Knight1/VanMooof-Module/README.md

 ```

 ### Update BMS Firmware to 1.17
 I use minicom on the Mac.
+The easiest way is to go into the Folder with the Firmware and then start minicom.
 **Make sure that both the Battery and the Module are somewhat charged AND that there are NO Errors related to the Battery**.
 PLEASE.
 Do not try to update the BMS when the Fuse is OL (Open Line).
 It will not fix any BATtery error you have!